stevebauman/laravel-husk/README.md

 # Laravel Husk

-Larvel Husk is a thin and light scaffolded Laravel Dusk environment, allowing you to test your JavaScript applications with PHP using Pest.
+Larvel Husk is a thin and light scaffolded Laravel Dusk environment.

+It allows you to test your JavaScript applications with PHP using [Pest](https://pestphp.com), without having to scaffold an entire Laravel application.

 ## Examples